CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The town master's hall is a solid structure, adorned with sturdy stone walls, a sloping wooden roof, and a bell tower at the rear.
 A public notice, written in Common, is affixed to a board next to the front door.
 It announces, "REWARD - Orcs near Wyvern Tor!
 Those willing to confront the orc threat should inquire within."
 The notice is stamped with the town's seal and features an inscrutable signature.
 ```

-Phandalin does not have a functioning government, but the residents elect a town master annually.
+Tuntin does not have a functioning government, but the residents elect a town master annually.
 The town master serves as an arbiter in minor disputes and manages any essential records.
 The present town master is Harbin Wester, a rotund and pompous elderly human who works as a banker.
 However, he is entirely cowed by the Redbrands and dismisses them as "just a group of mercenaries, not much trouble, really."

 The town master's hall includes a small yet functional jail in its cellar, featuring two cells.
 Harbin holds the keys to these cell doors.

-**Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Triboar Trail, as travelers have reported issues with a band of orcs near Wyvern Tor.
+**Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of orcs near Wyvern Tor.
 He offers a 100 gp reward to any party capable of resolving the problem.
 For further details about this quest, consult "Wyvern Tor" on page 35.

-**Quest: Finding Cragmaw Castle.** After resting at the Stonehill Inn, Sildar Hallwinter takes up residence at the town master's hall.
-In his role as a representative of the Lords' Alliance, his aim is to restore law and order to Phandalin.
-He intends to locate the lost mine of Wave Echo Cave and assist the Rockseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.
+**Quest: Finding Cragmaw Castle.** After resting at the Stonehill Inn, Ulfric Brimward takes up residence at the town master's hall.
+In his role as a representative of the Lords' Alliance, his aim is to restore law and order to Tuntin.
+He intends to locate the lost mine of Wave Echo Cave and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.

-Sildar also encourages the characters to maintain pressure on the Cragmaw goblins.
+Ulfric also encourages the characters to maintain pressure on the Cragmaw goblins.
 He offers a 500 gp reward to the party if they can locate Cragmaw Castle and defeat or expel the tribe's chieftain.
-Sildar suggests that the party could find the castle by scouting the lands surrounding the Triboar Trail for further raiding parties (refer to "Wilderness Encounters" in the "Triboar Trail" section of part 3).
+Ulfric suggests that the party could find the castle by scouting the lands surrounding the Trident Trail for further raiding parties (refer to "Wilderness Encounters" in the "Trident Trail" section of part 3).

-**Quest: Finding Iarno.** Upon questioning several locals, Sildar learns that Iarno Albrek, another member of the Lords' Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Phandalin.
-Sildar enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Iarno, or whatever remains of him if something has befallen him.
-Sildar describes Iarno as "a short, dark-bearded human wizard in his thirties."
+**Quest: Finding Iarno.** Upon questioning several locals, Ulfric learns that Iarno Albrek, another member of the Lords' Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Tuntin.
+Ulfric enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Iarno, or whatever remains of him if something has befallen him.
+Ulfric describes Iarno as "a short, dark-bearded human wizard in his thirties."

-Unknown to Sildar, Iarno established the Redbrands, became their leader, and adopted the alias Glasstaff to conceal his true identity (a moniker earned due to his glass staff).
-Upon discovering the truth about Iarno, Sildar expresses a desire to have the wizard apprehended and transported to Neverwinter to face judgment by higher authorities.
-Regardless of Iarno's fate, Sildar rewards the party with 200 gp for eliminating the Redbrand threat.
+Unknown to Ulfric, Iarno established the Redbrands, became their leader, and adopted the alias Glasstaff to conceal his true identity (a moniker earned due to his glass staff).
+Upon discovering the truth about Iarno, Ulfric expresses a desire to have the wizard apprehended and transported to Reddwall to face judgment by higher authorities.
+Regardless of Iarno's fate, Ulfric rewards the party with 200 gp for eliminating the Redbrand threat.

 #### **Joining the Lords' Alliance**

-If the party successfully deals with the goblin threat from Cragmaw Castle or uncovers Iarno's deception, Sildar Hallwinter discreetly approaches certain members of the group, urging them to consider joining the Lords' Alliance.
+If the party successfully deals with the goblin threat from Cragmaw Castle or uncovers Iarno's deception, Ulfric Brimward discreetly approaches certain members of the group, urging them to consider joining the Lords' Alliance.
 He engages with individuals who aspire to uphold civilization through proactive measures.
-If a character decides to join, Sildar Hallwinter confers upon them the title of Cloak.
+If a character decides to join, Ulfric Brimward confers upon them the title of Cloak.

 ### **Tresendar Manor**